7 Ways to Check Email Address Owners

 1. Google Search

-Alternatively, other search engine platforms like Bing serve the same functionality despite not being nearly as popular as Google.
+Alternatively, other search engine platforms like Bing offer the same functionality despite not being nearly as popular as Google.
 There’s also DuckDuckGo, which lets you search the web without being tracked, storing your personal information, or following you around with online advertisements.

 2. Social Media

 Pro tip: Combine your sales and social media management systems by investing in a CRM with social media integration capabilities.
 HubSpot, for example, is a popular CRM system that also lets you make posts on Facebook, LinkedIn, Twitter, and Instagram.
-Additionally, you can monitor keyword mentions, track interactions, and use social media platforms for lead data enrichment.
+Plus, you can monitor keyword mentions, track interactions, and use social media platforms for lead data enrichment.

 HubSpot creating a post (Source: HubSpot)